iennae/porter/docs/content/quickstart.md

 mkdir -p my-bundle/ && cd my-bundle/
 ```

-### Use the `porter create` command to initialize your project with a set of templates:
+### Use the porter CLI with the create flag initialize your project with a set of templates:

 ```
 porter create